 - Visit Travel & Health Clinic for immunization and travel health counseling

 - Culture Gram relating social, political, economic and cultural facts about your destination

-Health Insurance: You must provide proof of a valid health insurance policy that covers you abroad in order to participate in FLPA courses.
-Copy of passport: You must supply two copies of your passport before your departure.
-You can either submit it with your “Registration Packet” to OIE or if you do not yet have a passport, at a later date you may send it directly to the FLPA coordinator at the Office of International Education.
+Health Insurance: You must provide proof of a valid health insurance policy that covers you abroad in order to participate in Travel Study courses.
+Copy of passport: You must supply a copy of your passport before your departure as part of your iAbroad forms.